dreamfactorysoftware/.net-sdk/README.md

 The API supports pluggable serialization.
 This SDK comes with the default `JsonContentSerializer` which is using [Json.NET](http://www.newtonsoft.com/json).
 To use your custom serializer, consider using the other `RestContext` constructor accepting a user-defined `IContentSerializer` instance.

+By default `JsonContentSerializer` uses `SnakeCaseContractResolver` to resolve property names which means it allows you to use pascal-cased convention in your code and change the names on serialization to follow snake-cased convention (ex MyProperty to my_property).
+To override this behavior you will have to provide your own `DefaultContractResolver` and plug it into `JsonContentSerializer`.

 #### SQL query parameters

 Most DreamFactory resources persist in the system database, e.g. Users, Apps, Services.
 When calling CRUD API methods accessing these resources be prepared to deal with related SQL query parameters.
 All such APIs accept a `SqlQuery` class instance.
 You can populate any fields of this class, but do check swagger contract for the service you about to use.
 The API implementation will set any non-null fields as query parameters.